ndiego/block-visibility/readme.txt

 === Create Conditional Blocks in Seconds! ===

 Work directly in the WordPress Editor with blocks you're already familiar with.
 There is no external editor or new interface to learn.
-In a matter of seconds, you can transform static blocks into conditional and personalized content.
+In seconds, you can transform static blocks into conditional and personalized content.

 It takes just **3 simple steps**: